Construction work is one of the most dangerous jobs.

 - Keep track of all your medical records.
 You should track them accurately and keep all the information with you regarding medical expenses incurred so that you can justify the claim amount.

 - Create a folder of all the correspondence with your employer/supervisor.
 You should also take notes of any communications with them on calls or conversations in person.

-It is essential to understand that many construction accidents eventually end up with legal battles and lawsuits; thus, all this information can prove to be crucial in justifying your claim.
+It is essential to understand that many construction accidents eventually end up with legal battles and lawsuits; thus, all this information can prove crucial in justifying your claim.